FrancescaRodricks/citizens_advice/README.md

       returns http bad request
       returns an error message in the response for all the fields

+JsonWebToken
+  .encode
+    returns a token of length 105 characters
+  .decode
+    decodes the token and returns the correct user id

 User
   is valid with valid attributes is not valid without an email